zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “It’s cheaper than a taxi,” Doris explains, which i t is.
 If you use one of these ridesharing services, you call them up or go on you r phone with an app and order a car to come and pick you up.
 Someone drives his o wn car, picks you up, and takes you to where you want to go.
 Doris says, “The re’s no meter and we pay a set price.”
 A “meter” (meter) here refers to a mach ine, a device, that calculates or figures out how much you have to pay your taxi driv er.

 Taxi drivers in most cities use meters.
-So, they tu rn the meter on when you get into the taxi and turn it off when you arrive at yo ur destination, or the place you are going to.
+So, they tu rn the meter on when you get into the taxi and turn it off when you arrive at your destination, or the place you are going to.
 Then that machine tells both of you h ow much money you need to give to the taxi driver.
 But in a ridesharing servi ce, there is no meter.
 Instead, you pay a “set (set) price.”
 A “set price” is an amount  of money that doesn’t change depending on how far you go.

 Actually, ridesharing services do charge you depend ing on the distance between where you are now and where you want to go, but it isn’t exactly based on the number of miles or minutes it takes.
 So, it’s sort of a “set price.”
 It’s a set price before you start taking the trip.
 In a taxi, you of ten get charged for time that the taxi has to “sit in traffic,” we would say.
 So, if there are a lot of cars on the road and it takes the taxi a long time to get there, you  might have to pay more.
 That’s probably the biggest difference in terms of a taxi and a ridesharing service, for price.

 Carl asks Doris, “How do we know it’s safe?” meanin g “How do we know this ridesharing service is safe?”
 “How do we know,” he continues, “the driver isn’t a criminal or an unsafe driver?”
 A “criminal” (crimin al) is a person who has broken the law, who has done something against the law.
 An  “unsafe driver” would be a driver who is not safe – who is dangerous, perhaps.
 “Is he going to have car insurance?”
 Carl asks.
 “Car insurance” (insurance) is an agreement you have with an insurance company that says that if you get  into an accident, the insurance company will pay for all or some of the d amage caused.

 Carl also asks, “Do they,” meaning the ridesharing services, “do background checks?”
 A “background check” (check) is when a com pany looks at your government records or other information to make sur e that you have not committed a crime in the past.
-Background checks ar e quite common now when people are hired by companies or by the government.
+Background checks are quite common now when people are hired by companies or by the government.
 You can check to make sure the person hasn’t committed a crime before you  hire him.
 Carl is worried

 that the driver might be a criminal – the driver of  the car they get from the ridesharing service, that is.